Foster care and adoption background check

 Who needs a DBS check to foster or adopt?

 It is compulsory for every person wanting to become a foster carer or adopt a child to be assessed and checked.
 This will ascertain whether a person is suitable to take on the role.

-Although it may seem an extreme measure, it is implemented to ensure all fostered or adopted children’s safety.
+Although it may seem an extreme measure, it is implemented to ensure the safety of the child.

 Enhanced DBS Check For Fostering

 Foster parents are employed within a regulated activity, as children fall within a vulnerable group.
 Therefore, they are eligible for the highest level of check, including the barring list for children.

 This includes anyone over the age of 16 who also lives within the private fostering household.